thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-02-better-bash-history.md

 /home/thomasl/.bash_history
 ```

 Back to the problem: previously entered commands are stored in `$HISTFILE` when the terminal is closed.
-If you wanted to search for a specific command, for example `iptables`, you would run the following command:
+If you wanted to search for a specific command, for example, `iptables`, you would run the following command:

 ```
 history | grep iptables